-Established in 1772 by early Moravian settlers, Salem is the oldest school in the country dedicated to the education of women.
-The earliest building on campus is the Single Sisters House, which stands as one of the most significant buildings in the history of women's education in the United States.
+Established in 1772 by early Moravian settlers, Salem is the oldest educational institution for girls and women in the United States.
+The earliest building on campus is the Single Sisters House, which stands as one of the most significant buildings in the history of women’s education in the United States.
 Built in 1785 and enlarged in 1819, Single Sisters House is the oldest building on a college campus in North Carolina.
 It is the longest standing building in the United States continuously associated with the education of girls and women.

-The restored Single Sisters House was formally reopened in April 2007 and has once again become a vital part of the Salem campus.
+The restored Single Sisters House was formally reopened in April 2007 and is once again a vital part of the Salem campus.

 Hours of Operation